 How to deliver your petition to Parliament

-Support for your petition is growing, you’ve gathered hundreds of signatures and the community is fired up.
+Support for your petition is growing, you’ve gathered hundreds or thousands of signatures and the community is fired up.
 There is a crucial next step — delivering your petition.
 While petitions can target businesses, media organisations and local councillors, many are directed to our elected representatives at Parliament.

 Read on to find out how to plan a successful petition delivery to Parliament, then use the Checklist to make sure you have everything in place — ready to deliver!

 🤸🏽♂️ Read: How to deliver your petition to Parliament

 Presenting to a Select Committee